isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 .. note::

-   By default, in the Vendor-Specific Information option (code 43) sub-option code 0 and 255 mean PAD and END respectively according to `RFC 2132 <https://tools.ietf.org/html/rfc2132>`_.
+   By default, in the Vendor-Specific Information option (code 43), sub-option code 0 and 255 mean PAD and END respectively, according to `RFC 2132 <https://tools.ietf.org/html/rfc2132>`_.
 In other words, the sub-option code values of 0 and 255 are reserved.
 Kea does, however, allow users to define sub-option codes from 0 to 255.
 If